hmcts/probate-back-office/README.md

 4. goto to the ccd-web-admin page for yoru pr eg: https://admin-web-probate-back-office-pr-XXXX.preview.platform.hmcts.net/
 5. click import definitions
 6. load your locally genereated XLSX file from the root jsonToXLS folder
-7. monitor your definition store pod to ensure the upload has completed - eg. probate-back-office-pr-XXXX-ccd-definition-store-yyyyyyy - loos for a line failing the TranslationService at the end... this means its passed upload!
+7. monitor your definition store pod to ensure the upload has completed - eg. probate-back-office-pr-XXXX-ccd-definition-store-yyyyyyy - look for a line failing the TranslationService at the end... this means its passed upload!
 8. Check your XUI for any new wa XLSX usage - https://xui-probate-back-office-pr-XXXX.preview.platform.hmcts.net/
 9. unset WA_ENABLED if needed or set to false